On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems: Theoretical Analysis of Throughput

 \subsection{Failure Probabilities}

-In the case of a decoding failure, failure messages are exchanged along the edges between the user and the RE nodes.
-The probability that an edge carries a failure message from an RE node to a user node in the $i$th iteration is denoted by~$p_i$.
-The probability that an edge carries a failure message from a user node to an RE node in the $i$th iteration is denoted by~$q_i$.
+In the case of a decoding failure, failure messages are exchanged along the edges between the user and the RB nodes.
+The probability that an edge carries a failure message from an RB node to a user node in the $i$th iteration is denoted by~$p_i$.
+The probability that an edge carries a failure message from a user node to an RB node in the $i$th iteration is denoted by~$q_i$.

 The failure probability $q_i$ is calculated using the edge-perspective user degree distribution as

 Here, $q_i^{(d)}$ is the probability that an edge carries a failure message in the $i$th iteration given that it is connected to a user node with repetition factor $d$.
 The edges carry a failure message from a user if and only if all the other $d-1$ incoming edges to that user carry failure messages in the previous iteration, i.e., $ q_i^{(d)} = p_{i-1}^{d-1} $.